 Keep the water to boil.
 Then, add the spices and ginger and let boil for a few minutes.
-Switch off the gas once the water changes its colour and you get the aroma of all the spices.
+Switch off the gas once the water changes its color and you get the aroma of all the spices.
 Strain in a glass, add a spoonful of honey, stir well and consume it when hot.
 Take your time, though, lest your tongue gets scalded!

-Having this drink twice a day –first thing in the morning and last thing at night–will definitely cure that cough in a matter of a few days.
+Having this drink twice a day –first thing in the morning and the last thing at night–will definitely cure that cough in a matter of a few days.
 You won’t need to visit a doctor who will prescribe some cough syrup and medicines that will only make you drowsy and cost you a lot of money.

 Gargling with warm salt water, or turmeric water, helps, too.
 It does provide relief from the itchiness in the throat.

 Turmeric has anti-inflammatory properties and is an antioxidant used for its medicinal purposes.

 Gargling with hot water mixed with half a spoonful of turmeric gives great relief to the sore throat.

 Another way to use it to cure cough is to consume quarter spoonful turmeric and half a spoon of sugar before bedtime.
 Chew thoroughly and then have half a sip of water.
 This will ensure an uninterrupted sleep.
 It’s something my MIL always believed in and now, so do I.